SonarSource/sonarlint-vscode/README.md

 SonarLint keeps server-side data in a local storage.
 If you change something on the server such as the Quality Profile, SonarLint will automatically attempt to synchronize with configured servers at startup & once every hour, and will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).
 Additionally, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ## Connection Setup
-In SonarLint v3.6 and above for VSCode, to set up SonarQube/SonarCloud connections, open up a `SONARLINT CONNECTED MODE` view in VSCode.
+In SonarLint v3.6 and above for VSCode, to set up SonarQube/SonarCloud connections, open a **SONARLINT CONNECTED MODE** view in VSCode.

 <img src='images/connected_mode_treeview.png' alt='Empty Connected Mode View' width='350'/>

-Click on the relevant button to choose the SonarQube/SonarCloud connection you use, and complete the fields.
+Select either **Add SonarQube Connection** or **Add SonarCloud Connection**, and complete the fields.

 <img src='images/create_view.png' alt='Create Connection View' width='600'/>

-For SonarQube connections, provide your SonarQube Server URL and Token.
-For SonarCloud connections, provide your Organization Key and Token.
-User Tokens should be generated on the SonarQube/SonarCloud side and pasted in the `User Token` field.
+For SonarQube connections, provide your SonarQube **Server URL** and **User Token**.
+For SonarCloud connections, provide your **Organization Key** and **User Token**.
+User Tokens should be generated on the SonarQube/SonarCloud side and pasted in the **User Token** field.

 User Token can be generated using these pages:
 * SonarQube - `https://<your-sonarqube-url>/account/security/`
 * SonarCloud - `https://sonarcloud.io/account/security/`

-`Connection Name` is a friendly name for your connections.
+**Connection Name** is a friendly name for your connections.
 In case of multiple connections, it also acts as a `connectionId`.

 In SonarLint for VSCode v3.6 and above, notifications can be enabled or disabled here, or from the UI while creating or editing the connection setting.
 Action buttons in the UI used to edit/delete existing, or create additional connections will be revealed when hovering over each connection (see next image).

-Click `Save Connection` and verify that the new connection was set up successfully in the Connected Mode view.
+Select **Save Connection** and verify that the new connection was set up successfully in the Connected Mode view.

 To set up a Connected Mode for SonarLint v3.5.4 and lower, please see the relevant wiki for [Connection Setup](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#connection-setup).

 ### Project Binding Setup

-To configure a project binding in SonarLint v3.8 and above, navigate to the `SONARLINT CONNECTED MODE` view in the VSCode Explorer and click the `Add Project` Binding button for the desired connection.
+To configure a project binding in SonarLint v3.8 and above, navigate to the **SONARLINT CONNECTED MODE** view in the VSCode Explorer and select **Add Project Binding** to add the desired connection.

 <img src='images/3.8_addBinding.png' alt='Add Project Binding' width='500'/>

-If your open workspace contains multiple folders, you will be prompted to select a specific folder.
+If your open workspace contains multiple folders, you will be prompted to choose a specific folder.

 <img src='images/3.8_selectFolder.png' alt='Select Folder' width='500'/>